 It is already hard to believe that there is ice on Mercury, where daytime temperatures reach 400 degrees Celsius, or 750 degrees Fahrenheit.

-Now a recent study says that the Vulcan heat on the planet closest to the sun likely helps make some of that ice.
+Now an upcoming study says that the Vulcan heat on the planet closest to the sun likely helps make some of that ice.